parsabsh/linux-notes/README.md

 - `-k, --key=[KEYDEF]`: sort via a key; KEYDEF gives location and type
 - `-t, --field-separator=SEP`: use SEP instead of non-blank to blank transition

 Suppose we have a `.csv` file and we want to sort according to the values in the third column.
-We can do this by `sort` command in the following manner:
+We can do this by the `sort` command in the following manner:

 ```bash
 sort -t ',' -k 3 -n -r << EOF